EddieJIV/osTicket-Post-Installation-Configuration/README.md

 <img src="https://github.com/user-attachments/assets/ae7ca2c0-6cc0-4f8c-a724-ec0c3dfe7254" height="700" width="700" alt="Agents (add new)"/>

 - Now, we are going to create and add two new workers (agents) and create agent accounts for them.
-  - From the Admin Panel navigate to Agents > Agents
+  - From the Admin Panel, navigate to Agents > Agents
 - Click "Add New Agent".
-We are going to add two new agents, "Jane" and "John"
+We are going to add two new agents, "Jane" and "John".
 <img src="https://github.com/user-attachments/assets/438afed5-1c4b-4b3c-b023-aeb263e28326" height="700" width="700" alt="Jane"/>

 - Add our first agent to osTicket, Jane.
-  - note that the email jane@gmail.com is (obviously) fake and can still be entered.
+  - Note that the email jane@gmail.com is (obviously) fake and can still be entered.
 - Simply make Jane's username, "Jane".
 - Once you've entered Jane's username, click "Set Password".

 <img src="https://github.com/user-attachments/assets/294127ef-0f97-4eab-8a82-2c9dbaf1a43a" height="700" width="700" alt="Password1"/>

 - Upon clicking "Set Password", uncheck the box saying to send the agent a password reset email.
-- Also, uncheck the box saying, "Require password change at next login"
+- Also, uncheck the box saying, "Require password change at next login".
-- For simplicity and the sake of the lab, because it is easy to remember, make Janes password, "Password1" then click, "Set".
+- For simplicity and the sake of the lab, because it is easy to remember, make Jane's password, "Password1", then click "Set".
-  - It would be beneficial to write down Jane's (and John's when we make his) account username and password since we will be loggin into their accounts to work tickets.
+  - It would be beneficial to write down Jane's (and John's when we make his) account username and password since we will be logging into their accounts to work tickets.
 - Before clicking create, find the Access tab and navigate there for the next step.

 <img src="https://github.com/user-attachments/assets/b766262e-4add-4412-a55f-ee1c9167308a" height="700" width="700" alt="Jane's Access"/>

-- We are going to make Jane a part of the SysAdmins Department and we are also going to make her a Supreme Admin, giving her access to everything.
+- We are going to make Jane a part of the SysAdmins Department, and we are also going to make her a Supreme Admin, giving her access to everything.
 - Next, we can skip over the permissions tab and move on to the Teams tab.

 <img src="https://github.com/user-attachments/assets/d6580bf6-06eb-4e7c-8b36-507edbcfe99c" height="700" width="700" alt="Jane's Team"/>